 The irons were tested by measuring performance based on the average of well struck shots on a launch monitor.
 The top ten representative well struck shots were counted in the averages of each club.

 We had a couple of juniors of different levels test the irons out to provide feedback on the look, feel and performance of both of the clubs.
-The more advanced junior preferred the look and feel of the USKids - and definitely had more consistent shots (distance and accuracy) with the USKids Tour Series, while the other junior found the VT Max easier to hit and got more distance from the VT Max compared to the USKids iron.
+One junior preferred the look and feel of the USKids iron while the other junior found the VT Max easier to hit and got more distance from the VT Max compared to the USKids iron.
 Both remarked that there was not a huge difference overall and both performed very well.

 For purpose of this article we only compared the pricing of the USKids Tour Series and the Flynn Golf VT Max Velocity irons.
 We did not compare the price of the USKids Ultra Light clubs to the VT Max.
 The Ultralight are a great option for beginner to intermediate juniors and are less expensive than the Tour Series.

 On average the USKids sets are 20%-25% more expensive than the VT Max sets.
-However, with USKids you also get a 6th Club Free (iron, wedge or putter) with any order of 5 or more clubs.
+However, with USKids you can get a 6th Club Free (iron, wedge or putter) with any order of 5 or more clubs.
 So this essentially makes the USKids Tour Series and VT Max Velocity iron sets the same price.
-Also keep in mind that the resale value of USKids clubs is generally higher than VT Max - primarily due to the wider use and reputation.
+From a resale point of view we generally see more USKids on eBay than the VT Max.

 The USKids TS3 and VT Max Velocity both have an 8 clubs set which are very comparable.
 Both sets include 5-9 irons, Pitching Wedge, Gap Wedge and Sand Wedge.
 The USKids retail price is $340 and the VT Max is $270.
 Coincidentally, the difference of $70 is the same price of USKids AIM putter which you could get for free with their 6th Club Free program.

-Flynn Golf does have the option of "EZ Order Sets" - and even those are highly customizable (i.e. choice of colors, shaft lengths, grips etc.).
+In additional to customized clubs, Flynn Golf has the option of "EZ Order Sets" - and even those are highly customizable (i.e. choice of colors, shaft lengths, grips etc.).
 Our experience with ordering from Flynn Golf is that Mike Flynn is very responsive and will contact buyers to confirm their order if the choices appear unusual - e.g. if your choice of shaft does not match up with your junior's size or swing speed, he will likely recommend a change.

 USKids clubs are not customizable.
 They are specifically designed for kids that meet a predetermined size and swing speed criteria as set out on the USKids fitting information.
 We like the USKids fitting chart, including the swing speed chart, to determine if your juniors should be playing with the Ultra-Light (beginner to intermediate) or the Tour Series (intermediate to advanced) clubs.